-Since I retired my travel backpack, I’ve been using the same Delsey rollerboard bag for several years now.
-It’s sturdy, fits a lot, and I really love it.
-But it’s just that borderline size that sometimes fits and sometimes doesn’t fit in the overhead bin on planes.
+Since I retired my travel backpack, I had been using the same Delsey rollerboard bag for several years.
+It was sturdy, fit a lot, and I really loved it.
+But it was just that borderline size that sometimes fit and sometimes didn’t fit in the overhead bin on planes.
 That little bit of unknown stress is a pain for me – each time boarding and now knowing whether it will fit or not.
 Okay, really only once it didn’t fit, but it’s often very close.

 It was time that I tried something newer.
 Something sleeker.
-Something red?
+Something sexier.

 Enter the Briggs and Riley Torq International Carry-on Spinner.

-Control Panel – This is basically just a built-in TSA-approved lock, but again, it looks cool.
+This is basically just a built-in TSA-approved lock, but again, it looks cool.
 And my favorite part?
-The little slots that each zipper pull fits into – very neat and clean.
-Plus it also looks the front compartment which I’ll get to shortly.
+The little slots that each zipper pull fits into – very neat and clean and brain-soothing for Type-As like me.
+Plus it also locks the front compartment which I’ll get to shortly.

-Laptop Pocket – The front pocket seems to take away a good bit of room for the rest of my things.
+The front pocket inside the laptop compartment seems to take away a good bit of room for the rest of my things.
 Plus my 15” Macbook Pro does not actually fit in the inside pocket.
 It fits into the compartment, but not into the nice padded sleeve that seemingly will only fit a smaller laptop or tablet.
 That is a bummer.
 But it still works.

 I also wish there was one more handle on the outside of the bag.
-There’s one on the top and one on the side, but I always loved having one on the bottom of my old suitcase, as I used it all the time when grabbing it out of the overhead bin or off the baggage carousel when it came down inverted, it was still easy to grab in the scuffle.
+There’s one on the top and one on the side, but I always loved having one on the bottom of my old suitcase, as I used it all the time when grabbing it out of the overhead bin or off the baggage carousel when it came down inverted, it was still easy to grab in the middle of the baggage scramble.

 The TORQ™ collection features: